 Similar to The Social Dilemma – The 15 Best Netflix Original Movies of 2019

-Oliver Stone’s Snowden starring Joseph Gordon Levitt as Edward Snowden, the former CIA, and National Security Agency contractor, follows his tumultuous journey from leaking tons of classified documents to revealing the mindboggling truth about America’s secret electronic surveillance programs, to then seeking hiding and ending up stateless in Russia.
+Oliver Stone’s Snowden starring Joseph Gordon Levitt as Edward Snowden, the former CIA and National Security Agency contractor, follows his tumultuous journey from leaking tons of classified documents to revealing the mindboggling truth about America’s secret electronic surveillance programs to then seeking to hide and ending up stateless in Russia.
 Occasionally rushed, Snowden is nevertheless orchestrated by an able performance from Gordon Levitt.

 Similar to The Social Dilemma – Citizenfour Review: Paranoia-Inducing Edward Snowden Revelations